-For example “my marketing isn’t bringing in enough enquiries” or “we’re wasting enquiries by not getting back to people quickly enough” or “our fees are too low, meaning we need to work for too many clients to achieve our revenue goals“.
+For example “my marketing isn’t bringing in enough inquiries” or “we’re wasting inquiries by not getting back to people quickly enough” or “our fees are too low, meaning we need to work for too many clients to achieve our revenue goals“.

 These are the specific challenges you need to overcome – so now you know your ‘size’.

 Step 3: Find the right growth strategies to overcome those challenges and achieve your goals.